pybamm-team/pybamm.org/content/about/index.md

 alt = 'Logo for the University of Warwick' width = 500 attributionlink = ''
-caption = "Logo for the University of Warwick"
 {{< /figure >}}

 {{< figure >}}